descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

   - [Frequently Asked Questions](#frequently-asked-questions)
   - [References](#references)

+## Changelog

+### R1

+- Clarified existing attribution by
+  - adding more links to existing references
+  - judicially used boxes to group quoted material together to improve visibility
+- Numerous verbiage claifications
+- Greatly reduced the `Why not before` section
 <!--
   - [Ancillary examples](#ancillary-examples)
 -->
 ## Abstract

-Lifetime issues with references to temporaries can lead to fatal and subtle runtime errors.
-This applies to
+*"Lifetime issues with references to temporaries can lead to fatal and subtle runtime errors.
+This applies to both:"* [^bindp]
-both:

-- Returned references (for example, when using strings or maps) and
+- *"Returned references (for example, when using strings or maps) and"* [^bindp]
-- Returned objects that do not have value semantics (for example using std::string_view).
+- *"Returned objects that do not have value semantics (for example using std::string_view)."* [^bindp]

 This paper proposes the standard adopt existing common practices in order to eliminate dangling in some cases and in many other cases, greatly reduce them.

 ## Motivating Examples

-Let’s motivate the feature for both, classes not having value semantics and references.
+*"Let’s motivate the feature for both, classes not having value semantics and references."* [^bindp]

-### Classes not Having Value Semantics
+### *"Classes not Having Value Semantics"* [^bindp]

-C++ allows the definition of classes that do not have value semantics.
-One famous example is `std::string_view`: The lifetime of a `string_view` object is bound to an underlying string or character sequence.
+*"C++ allows the definition of classes that do not have value semantics.
+One famous example is `std::string_view`: The lifetime of a `string_view` object is bound to an underlying string or character sequence."* [^bindp]

-Because string has an implicit conversion to `string_view`, it is easy to accidentally program a `string_view` to a character sequence that doesn’t exist anymore.
+*"Because string has an implicit conversion to `string_view`, it is easy to accidentally program a `string_view` to a character sequence that doesn’t exist anymore."* [^bindp]

-A trivial example is this:
+*"A trivial example is this:"* [^bindp]

 ```cpp
 std::string_view sv = "hello world"s;// immediate dangling reference